-The Constitution of the Fund provides for the daily application and redemption of units, therefore it is exposed to the liquidity risk of meeting unitholder redemptions at any time.
-The Constitution of the Fund also allows borrowing from its prime broker, Morgan Stanley, to take account of opportunities that may exist in the market.
+The Constitution of the Fund provided for the daily application and redemption of units, therefore it was exposed to the liquidity risk of meeting unitholder redemptions at any time.
+The Constitution of the Fund also allowed borrowing from its prime broker, Morgan Stanley, to take account of opportunities that may exist in the market.

-The Fund's liquidity position is monitored on an ongoing basis by the Investment Manager.
+The Fund's liquidity position was monitored on an ongoing basis by the Investment Manager until termination date.